MicrosoftDocs/architecture-center/docs/vdc/networking-virtual-datacenter.md

 All logs can be stored in Azure storage accounts for audit, static analysis, or backup purposes.
 When you store the logs in an Azure storage account, customers can use different types of frameworks to retrieve, prep, analyze, and visualize this data to report the status and health of cloud resources.

 Large enterprises should already have acquired a standard framework for monitoring on-premises systems.
 They can extend that framework to integrate logs generated by cloud deployments.
-By using [Azure Log Analytics][../log-analytics/log-analytics-overview.md], organizations can keep all the logging in the cloud.
+By using [Azure Log Analytics][https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-queries], organizations can keep all the logging in the cloud.
 Log Analytics is implemented as a cloud-based service.
 So you have it up and running quickly with minimal investment in infrastructure services.
-Log Analytics also integrate with System Center components such as System Center Operations Manager to extend your existing management investments into the cloud.
+Log Analytics also integrate with System Center components like System Center Operations Manager to extend your existing management investments into the cloud.

 Log Analytics is a service in Azure that helps collect, correlate, search, and act on log and performance data generated by operating systems, applications, and infrastructure cloud components.
 It gives customers real-time operational insights by using integrated search and custom dashboards to analyze all the records across all your workloads in a VDC.